 How to Grow Potatoes in Grow Bags

 Growing potatoes in bags is not difficult.
 As soon as you’ve picked your favourite grow bag, then you’ll need good quality soil or compost to fill the bottom of the bag.
+Here’s how to plant potatoes in a bag and when to plant potatoes in grow bags.

 - Place in 3 to 4 seed potatoes on top of the compost and then cover with another 10 centimetres of compost.